Douglas2oo/WEB-Quiz-Application/README1.md

 ## Global Configuration:
 * **total.css**: Applies to **index.html**, **about.html** and **quiz.html** files in the project, , providing element style parameters for them, mainly controlling the parameters of the navigation bar component.
 * **server.js**: It creates a simple real-time quiz application using Express and Socket.IO and stores the questions and the data of leaderboard.
 The server loads and sends questions to the client, and after the client submits an answer, the server validates the answer and returns the result.
+* **leaderboard.json**: It stores the data of the leaderboard and the data will be automatically updated in real time when it is changed.
 * **BackgroundCSS/demo.css**, **BackgroundCSS/main.css**: These two css files provide parameters for beautifying the background, which is a template I found on the Internet.
 (Reference: https://www.bootstrapmb.com/item/14752)

 * Navigation Bar Components:
     * Related Files: **navbar.html**, **navbar.css**, **navbar.js**(empty)
     * It is fixed at the top of every page so that clients can navigate between pages easily.
 And I deployed the navigation bar to other pages using an iframe with the following code:
     ```html
     <iframe src="./components/navbar/navbar.html" title="Navigation Bar"></iframe>
+    ```
 ## Introduction Page(root):
 * Path: https://staticchief-polkaduet-3000.codio-box.uk and https://staticchief-polkaduet-3000.codio-box.uk/index.html
 * Related Files: **index.html**, **index.css**, **index.js**(empty)